Bray, County Wicklow: Media

 The Bray People newspaper is focused on the news in the local areas and neighbourhoods, as does the freesheet Wicklow Times (North Edition).
 East Coast FM Radio Station also operates locally.

 Music

-Musicians associated with Bray include Mary Coughlan, Maria Doyle Kennedy, Fionn Regan, and Hozier.
+Musicians associated with Bray include Mary Coughlan, Maria Doyle Kennedy, Fionn Regan, Florence Road, and Hozier.

 The singer Sinéad O'Connor was also a resident of Bray for a number of years, living in a house overlooking the sea on Strand Road.
 After O'Connor died in London, her funeral procession took place on Bray seafront in August 2023.